West-Coast-Quaranteam/cs107-FinalProject/README.md

 # Function F4: [-1.23592426 -4.61880215]
 ```

-`apollo_ad` supports both forward and reverse mode in the backend, where the `auto_diff` class autoamtically detects which is the best way to use, depending on the number of inputs and outputs.
+`apollo_ad` supports both forward and reverse mode in the backend, where the `auto_diff` class automatically detects which is the best way to use, depending on the number of inputs and outputs.
 You can also directly use the `Forward` and `Reverse` mode class.
+Remember that both forward and reverse mode should produce the same results.

 ```python
 from apollo_ad import Forward, Reverse